A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: Conclusion

 \section{Conclusion}

-In this paper we have presented a refined dual active-set solver which is efficient, reliable and simple to code, making it suitable for use in real-time model predictive control applications.
-Numerical experiments show that the proposed method can outperform state-of-the-art QP algorithms for QPs encountered in embedded MPC applications.
+In this paper we have presented a dual active-set solver which is efficient, reliable, and simple to code, making it suitable for use in real-time model predictive control applications.
+Numerical experiments show that the proposed method can outperform state-of-the-art QP algorithms for QPs encountered in embedded MPC applications, both in terms of computational complexity and numerical robustness.

-Future work includes combining the ideas herein with low-rank updates of the Riccati factorization \cite{nielsen2013low}, to investigate if these ideas can lead to an efficient solver for problems of larger size. \linespread{1}\selectfont
+Future work includes combining the ideas herein with low-rank updates of the Riccati factorization \cite{nielsen2017low}, to investigate if these ideas can lead to an efficient solver for problems of larger size. \linespread{0.95}\selectfont